bmedmilbe/cecabnext/README.md

 # 🍫 CECAB Transparency Platform
-**A high-performance portal for the CECAB Cooperative, focused on Fair Trade, Organic Cacao sustainability, and supply chain transparency.**
+**A high-performance portal for the CECAB Cooperative, focusing on Fair Trade, Organic Cacao sustainability, and supply chain transparency.**

-Built with **Next.js**, **TypeScript**, and **Boostrap**, this platform serves as the digital window for international stakeholders and auditors to verify the organic cacao supply chain.
-The project leverages **Server-Side Rendering (SSR)** to ensure that sustainability reports and cooperative news are indexed correctly by search engines and load instantly worldwide.
+Built with **Next.js**, **TypeScript**, and **Bootstrap**, this platform serves as the digital window for international stakeholders and auditors to verify the organic cacao supply chain in São Tomé and Príncipe.

-## 🚀 Engineering Highlights
+## 🚀 Key Features & Engineering Highlights

-* **Sustainability Showcasing:** Developed a visually rich frontend that highlights the cooperative's growth and organic impact (2022-2024).
+* **Sustainability Showcasing:** Developed a responsive frontend that highlights the cooperative's growth (2022-2024) and organic impact, aligned with Fair Trade standards.
-* **Performance via SSR:** Implemented Next.js Server-Side Rendering to handle dynamic transparency data.
+* **Performance via SSR:** Implemented Next.js Server-Side Rendering to ensure that sustainability reports and news are indexed by search engines and load rapidly for global partners.
-* **Type-Safe Architecture:** Utilized **TypeScript** to define strict interfaces for supply chain data.

-## ⚙️ Architecture Overview
-The CECAB platform is a dedicated tenant of the **Centralized Government Kernel**, benefiting from **ACID-compliant** financial logic and **PostgreSQL optimization**.
+* **UI Framework:** Utilized **Bootstrap** to create a clean, corporate-ready interface that ensures accessibility across different devices and screen sizes.
+* **Type-Safe Data:** Leveraged **TypeScript** to ensure reliable data fetching from the centralized Django Kernel, specifically for member statistics and certification records.

+## 🛠️ Tech Stack

+* **Frontend:** Next.js (App Router)
+* **Language:** TypeScript
+* **Styling:** Bootstrap 5
+* **Backend:** Django REST Framework (via Multi-tenant Kernel)